Olical/dotfiles/README.md

 # .vim

 This is my personal Vim setup.
-It uses my own colour scheme, key bindings and bundle configuration.
+It uses a customised colour scheme, key bindings and bundle configuration.
 I use [Vundle](https://github.com/gmarik/vundle) to manage all of my bundles.

 You can sync all of the bundles by executing `./sync-bundles.sh`.
 This will remove the old, update the current and install any new bundles.
 It will also download Vundle if you haven't cloned it into `bundle/vundle` already.